 The process known as KMS Server Emulator Service appears to belong to software KMS Server Emulator Service or Windows Service that emulates a Key Management Service (KMS) Server by My Digital Life Forums.

-Description: KMS Server Service.exe is not essential for the Windows OS and causes relatively few problems.
+Description: KMS Server Service.exe is not essential for Windows and will often cause problems.
 KMS Server Service.exe is located in a subfolder of C:\Windows.

 Recommended: Identify KMS Server Service.exe related errors